 NOTE 8: There are no standardized feature ID in this release, and only feature IDs related to static/preconfigured feature information can be registered to NRF.

-Editor's note: Whether NWDAF as VFL server registers to NRF with VFL capability information is needed is FFS.

 * * *Next Change * * *

 5.5 AF Discovery and Selection for VFL

 The AF discovery and selection is defined in clause 6.3.25 of TS 23.501 [2].
 In addition to support VFL training and inference, the following factors may be considered for AF discovery and selection: